 7. Omphalophobia – the fear of belly buttons

 Curious about the different kinds of phobias other than the fear of falling in love?
 We’ve got one word for you: omphalophobia.
 It is a type of specific phobia.
-Specific phobias are persistent ones that focus on a particular thing rather than a broad spectrum.
+Specific phobias are the ones with a persistent fear that focus on a particular thing rather than a broad spectrum.

 Here the focus is on belly buttons or navels.
 Yes, you read that correctly.
 It is truly one of the most distinct forms of love phobias one can come across.
 Unlike more common love-related phobias like pistanthrophobia, this one does not let you touch or see your belly button or somebody else’s or both.
 You can understand why this might be an issue in a relationship because physical intimacy/openness is important to both partners.